ofxpera/ofph-pera-api/OFxPERA_API_EXAMPLES.md

 ### POST `/revoke`

-Revokes an access or refresh token.
+Revokes an access or refresh token using client assertion JWT authentication.

 **Request:**